Shyam-pi/Single-Image-to-3D-with-3D-Ground-Truth/README.md

 Effects of some hyperparameter variations can be found in the webpage.

 ### 2.6.
 Interpret your model
 Simply seeing final predictions and numerical evaluations is not always insightful.
-Can you create some visualizations that help highlight what your learned model does?
-Be creative and think of what visualizations would help you gain insights.
-There is no `right' answer - although reading some papers to get inspiration might give you ideas.
+A visualization of how the model predicts over different steps of training has been visualized in the webpage.